vagmi/aluminium_oxide/README.md

 * [x] Setup Github actions
 * [x] Call Rust function from Ruby exposed in a module
 * [x] Create a Ruby Class in the Rust extension
+* [x] Yield to a block from Rust code
-* [ ] Call a async rust method and provide have the rust method yied to a block
+* [ ] Call a async rust method and provide have the rust method yield to a block
 * [ ] Call ruby code from Rust